A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Introduction

-\textbf{Related Work.} Earlier works on FedAvg have considered the convergence analysis with full client participation~\cite{Gorbunov2021Local,Haddadpour2019Local,Lin2020Dont,stich2018local,MLSYS2019Jianyu,CooperativeSGD,yu2019parallel,malinovsky2023federated}, which do capture the fact that only a subset of clients participates in each round in practical FL systems.
+\textbf{Related Work.} Earlier works on FedAvg considered the convergence analysis with full client participation \citep{Gorbunov2021Local,Haddadpour2019Local,Lin2020Dont,stich2018local,MLSYS2019Jianyu,CooperativeSGD,yu2019parallel,malinovsky2023federated}, which do not capture the fact that only a subset of clients participates in each round in practical FL systems.
 Recently, partial client participation has came to attention.
-Some works have analyzed the convergence of FedAvg where the statistics or patterns of client participation are known or controllable~\cite{fraboni2021clustered,fraboni2021impact,Li2020On,yang2021achieving,wang2022unified,cho2023convergence,karimireddy2020scaffold,li2020federatedOptimization,chen2022optimal,rizk2022federated}.
-However, as pointed out in~\cite{wang2021field,Bonawitz2019Towards}, the participation of clients in FL can have complex dependencies on the underlying system characteristics, which makes it difficult to know or control each client's behavior a priori.
-Some recent works~\cite{yang2021anarchic,yan2020distributed,gu2021fast,jhunjhunwala2022fedvarp} have aimed at addressing this problem using variance reduction, by including the most recent local update of each client in the global update, even if they do not participate in the current round.
+Some works analyzed the convergence of FedAvg where the statistics or patterns of client participation are known or controllable \citep{fraboni2021clustered,fraboni2021impact,Li2020On,yang2021achieving,wang2022unified,cho2023convergence,karimireddy2020scaffold,li2020federatedOptimization,chen2022optimal,rizk2022federated}.
+However, as pointed out by \cite{wang2021field,Bonawitz2019Towards}, the participation of clients in FL can have complex dependencies on the underlying system characteristics, which makes it difficult to know or control each client's behavior a priori.
+A recent work analyzed the convergence for a re-weighted objective \citep{patel2022towards}, where the re-weighting is essentially arbitrary for unknown participation distributions.
+Some recent works \citep{yang2021anarchic,yan2020distributed,gu2021fast,jhunjhunwala2022fedvarp} aimed at addressing this problem using variance reduction, by including the most recent local update of each client in the global update, even if they do not participate in the current round.
 These methods require a substantial amount of additional memory to store the clients' local updates.
-In contrast, our work focuses on developing a lightweight algorithm that has virtually the same memory requirement as the standard FedAvg algorithm, which is easy to implement while being able to overcome unknown participation statistics of clients.
+In contrast, our work focuses on developing a lightweight algorithm that has virtually the same memory requirement as the standard FedAvg algorithm.